 1.4 By taking part, all participants confirm that their names and/or video footage or photographs taken during their participation may be used to publicise the Cardiff Bay Run or any other Run 4 Wales event.

 1.5 Participant race numbers are specific personal identifiers and may not be passed on or sold to any other person.
 Sale or passing on of race numbers is strictly prohibited and will result in the disqualification and/or banning of any individuals involved from future events.
-We offer a transfer service to all runners, with a transfer deadline of Monday 4th March 2019
+We offer a transfer service to all runners, which is advertised on the race website.

-1.6 Registrations will close on the Monday 11th March 2019.
+1.6 Registrations will close on the registration deadline, which is advertised on the event website.
 There are no exceptions once the closing date has passed.
 The organisers reserve the right to change the date.

 1.7 Participants must not be under the influence of drugs or alcohol.